tazlambert/weblogic-modernization/README.md

 ## About this hands-on Hands On Lab ##

-This Hands On Lab main purpose is to show how to move and improve existing WebLogic Domain so that WebLogic's user will still be able to experience WebLogic adaptation in this agile era.
+This Hands On Lab main purpose is to show how to modernization of existing WebLogic Domain so that WebLogic's user will be able to experience WebLogic's improvement in this agile era.
 This hands on lab is made based on the [WebLogic Kubernetes Operator Documentation](https://oracle.github.io/weblogic-kubernetes-operator/) also various references and has been tested by May 2020.
 If you have any questions or inquiries please email me to tazlambert@gmail.com.

 **Note:** This is a work in progress tutorial, will be updating as soon as finding some interesting topic to add.